 Read More: Best Detective Movies of All Time

 9. Memento (2000)

-A man keeps forgetting his recent memories due to an accident, needs to kill the men responsible for his wife’s death and his current state.
+A man keeps forgetting his recent memories due to an accident, and needs to kill the men responsible for his wife’s death and his current state.
 The only clues are tattooed on his body.
-The viewer goes through the same emotion as the protagonist, albeit in a little differently.
-The sequences in colour tells the story in a forward progressing manner, whereas the black and white sequence depict the past.
-Wait, did I tell you, the visuals are interspersed?
+The viewer goes through the same emotion as the protagonist, albeit a little differently.
+The sequences in color tell the story in a forward progressing manner, whereas the black and white sequences depict the past.
+Wait, did I tell you the visuals are interspersed?
 A brilliant Christopher Nolan, a unique way of storytelling and the looming suspense of catching the real killer- That’s Memento!

 Read More: Best Afterlife Movies of All Time